bookshelfdave/contact/README.md

 ```

-## Customizable Conflict Resolvers and Retriers

-**TODO**

-These will also be customizable with Javascript.

-## Command Line Parameters

-	./contact --help
-		usage: contact
-		    --help                Print this list of commands
-		    --infile <filename>   Read input from file and exit
-		    --nocolor             Don't use color output
-		    --noconfig            Don't read ~/.contact.config

 ### Batch mode

 Pass in the `--infile <filename>` parameter to contact to process a file containing Contact commands.
 Contact will exit upon completion.